These easy Homemade Biscuits are by far the best, most delicious you will ever try! They are so fluffy, buttery, and full of soft flaky layers.

 Why You'll Love Them?

-More days than not, you'll find buttery biscuits hot out of the oven cooling on my countertop while little hands wait impatiently to snatch them up.
+More days than not, you'll find homemade biscuits hot out of the oven cooling on my countertop while little hands wait impatiently to snatch them up.
 My family LOVES this recipe and here are a few reasons why you will also.

 - Soft and fluffy